 7. Stay hydrated

 It might be chilly out, but you’ll still sweat during workouts, so take a water bottle with you and sip from it before, during and after physical activity.
-It will make you feel better, which could be just the encouragement you need to stick to your routine.
+Even mild dehydration can cause fatigue, headaches, trouble concentrating and mood changes.
 And don’t forget to look after your skin too, by moisturising after you work out.
 Cold air and heated gyms can dehydrate you.